ZhangBohan233/SPL-RC1/document/SPL Manual.md

 So complicated syntax is not allowed in SPL.
 There should not be too much code in one line.

+For these purpose, SPL does not support the following features:

+* Multiple line expressions
+* Sequential function calls

 SPL Key Features:

 * Dynamic variables